 Creating plans and strategies for each aspect of your music festival will make it unique, functional, and easier to execute successfully.

 To set your festival apart from others, offer something different.
-People will come back to your show each year if you offer something unique, like an experiential marketing set or a surprise headliner/ supporting act.
+An attendee will come back to your show each year if you offer something unique, like an experiential marketing set or a surprise headliner/supporting act.